nwber/jorts/README.md

 ![](https://api.checklyhq.com/v1/badges/checks/9c2ade5d-0200-4b76-b54e-8ccbe4760796?style=flat&theme=dark)

+## TO DO

+- Use D1 sessions API to take advantage of RRs.
+- Write tests (yawn).
+- Create QR code for links.
+- Do not duplicate existing records (when a record exists for `cnn.com`, fetch the short_id and return that instead of generating a new one).

 ## How it works

 `jorts` takes a url (may be invalid) and stores it in Cloudflare D1 with a random 5 character hex string.
 Visiting `https://jorts.zip/<hex>` will redirect to the corresponding url.